usnistgov/FederalProfile-8259A/_8259-Catalog/security.md

 - Ability to enforce configured IOT device disk quotas.
 - IOT Device has sufficient resources to store and run the operating environment

+# Device Integrity

-Device Integrity – the device protects against unauthorized changes to hardware and software
+Ability for the device to protect against unauthorized changes to hardware and software.
+Configurations that may be necessary:
 - Ability to perform security compliance checks on system components.
-- Ability for the IoT device to utilize file compression technologies
+- Ability to utilize file compression technologies.
-- Ability to detect unauthorized hardware and software components
+- Ability to detect unauthorized hardware and software components.
 - Ability to take organizationally-defined actions when unauthorized hardware and software components are detected.
 - Ability for the IoT device to store the operating environment (e.g., firmware image, software, applications) in read-only media (e.g., ROM).